-"When you enter the land that I will give you, the land must observe a [year of] rest for Hashem."
+"When you come into the land that I give you, the land shall observe a Sabbath for Hashem."
 (25:2)

 Just as the weekly Shabbat is intended to allow us the freedom to pursue spiritual growth, the same is true of the sabbatical year.
 Hashem therefore instructs us to envision the sabbatical year as the goal of the work we do during the six preceding years, keeping it constantly in mind throughout as we work toward it.
 In this way, the inspiration of the sabbatical year will sanctify, energize, and focus the work we perform during the "mundane" years, bringing them Divinely-blessed success and infusing them with the joy of optimism and purpose.